melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 I hope you have come to understand the importance of good security.
 I also hope that I managed to get you excited to also delve into your own (server) security.

 Don't forget to run the [security benchmarking tools](#hardening-tools) during hardening process to discover remaining vulnerability and validate that your hardening actions are indeed improving the benchmark scores.
+And execute a regular audit to ensure no new vulnerabilities are introduced.

 While we've covered quite a bit in this article, it shouldn't be the end.
-But rather the start of further hardening your server.
-Other topics might include: Automatically install security patches, enable firewall, securing DNS traffic, securing other services like Postfix, Nginx or rpcbind to name a few topics.
+But rather _the start_ of further hardening your server.
+Other topics might include: Automatically install security patches and keep your software up-to-date, enable a firewall and limit the incoming and outgoing network traffic, securing DNS traffic, creating alerting on Auditd or RSyslog, securing other services like Postfix, Nginx or rpcbind to name a few topics.